 In our facilities at Heppenheim, Burton and St Albans, we continue to recover value from unavoidable waste streams by extracting biogas from anaerobic digestion to fuel some of our thermal heating demand – an innovative solution to aid our decarbonisation programme.

-We aim to maintain our achievement of zero non-hazardous waste to landfill (ZWL) across our manufacturing sites worldwide.
+We aim to maintain our achievement of zero non-hazardous waste to landfill (ZNHWTL) across our manufacturing sites worldwide.
 However, incidents can occur where small amounts of non-hazardous waste are sent to landfill in error or because of operational changes e.g. Covid-19, acquisitions or supplier issues.
-We consider ZWL is maintained when less than 0.5% of non-hazardous waste is disposed to landfill in the 12-month period.
+We consider ZNHWTL is maintained when less than 0.5% of non-hazardous waste is disposed to landfill in the 12-month period.